Verifique os níveis de pólen na sua região

 Por que algumas pessoas desenvolvem febre do feno de repente?

-Se você está se perguntando "por que de repente desenvolvi febre do feno" nesta primavera, você não está sozinho.
-Para muitos, o clima mais quente pode trazer os indesejados sintomas da febre do feno - mesmo que nunca tenham experimentado esses sintomas no passado.
+Se você está se perguntando "Por que de repente desenvolvi rinite alérgica?" nesta primavera, você não está sozinho.
+Para muitos, o clima mais quente pode trazer os indesejados sintomas da rinite alérgica - mesmo que nunca tenham experimentado esses sintomas no passado.

 Alergias, sangue e sistema imunológico